eyalarkin/regalib/README.md

 Run `opa eval -i input.json -d <output_file>.json -d library.rego "data.sarif.<policy_name>"`

-- Put your input criteria into a JSON formatted file as such:
+- Your input criteria should be initialized in the top of the library file, as seen below

 ```
-   {
+   config := {
       "ruleLevel": [],
       "precision": [],
       "ruleIDs": [],
-      "ignore": []
+      "ignore": [],
+      "maxAllowed": 0
    }
 ```

-- The `input.json` file is a filter that will be placed on the sarif
+- The `config` JSON object is used as filter parameters for the library functions
-   - make sure it is in the same directory as `library.rego`
-   - if any category is left empty, it will not be considered
+   - if any category, other than `maxAllowed`, is left empty, it will not be considered
    - `ruleLevel` should contain 0+ strings of a sarif finding level
       - for example, if the value is `["warning", "error"]`, the filter will only include rules of level "warning" and "error".
    - `precision` should contain 0+ strings of a sarif precision level